 Oooo, our first Dark-type Legendary!
 Darkrai is pretty amazing and it looks pretty badass too!
-Learning that it is paired with Cresselia makes it more interesting and Dark Voice is such a useful move haha.
+Learning that it is paired with Cresselia makes it more interesting and Dark Void is such a useful move haha.
 Beyond that, there’s not much else to say about it, but it’s one of my favorites as well!

 I never knew what was so exciting about Shaymin to be honest.
 I mean its Land Forme is cute with the flower on its head and such, but being a pure Grass-type it just left me wondering what was special about it.
 Seed Flare is amazing though so I can’t say too much about that hahaha.

 Though it was known when it data-mined in D/P, when it was officially announced (during Platinum days), a new forme was also announced, a Sky Forme as you will and it’s OK, I don’t think it looks that great, but the fact it becomes a Grass/Flying type (shares with Tropius) makes it somewhat more interesting.
 Plus you get it from the Gracidea flower.
 Overall, it’s OK, but yeah not my favorite.